upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 #### 3. Composing resources from multiple Crossplane providers

 Be conscious about composing resources from multiple different providers.
 It's a supported scenario but it brings additional complexity.
+For example, `Selector` and `References` only work with a single provider today, not with multiple providers.

 ## Next Steps